Up to ‘10,000 Britons’ on Rhodes as repatriation flights land in UK

 Airline easyJet will operate two flights totalling 421 seats on Monday and a third on Tuesday, in addition to its nine scheduled flights to the Greek island.

-Jet2 announced that hundreds will be repatriated via three separate flights to Manchester, Leeds Bradford and Birmingham later in the evening, in addition to more than 50 scheduled flights.
+Jet2 announced that hundreds will be repatriated via four separate flights to Manchester, Leeds Bradford (twice) and Birmingham later in the evening, in addition to more than 50 scheduled flights.

 Meanwhile, a Foreign Office spokesman confirmed a Rapid Deployment Team has arrived on Rhodes to support travel operators in bringing Britons home.